• Skip to primary navigation

 • Preheat the oven to 425°.

-• Scoop out the seeds with a spoon and place in a bowl.
-Add some water and separate the seeds from any stringy flesh.
-Dry thoroughly with paper towels and place in a small bowl.
+• Dry the seeds thoroughly with paper towels and place in a small bowl.
 Add a tiny drizzle of a neutral oil.
 Add a pinch of kosher salt, pepper to your taste, and any optional add-ins if you like.
-Transfer onto a parchment lined baking sheet.
-Roast along with the squash but remove after 15 - 20 minutes until golden.
-You may hear them start to pop.

 • Line a baking sheet with parchment.
 Rub the inside of the squash with oil and place them on the baking sheet cut side down.